Yaoir/Chronograph/README.md

 ### Manual Pages

 ```

 ALARM(1)                         User Commands                        ALARM(1)

 NAME
        alarm - alarm clock

 SYNOPSIS
-       alarm time command
+       alarm time [ command ]

 DESCRIPTION
-       alarm(1) is an alarm clock.
-It runs a command at a specified time.
+       alarm(1)  is  a  command  line alarm clock.
+It displays the time of day
+       until reaching the specified time.

+       Before exiting, it optionally runs a command.

 ARGUMENTS
        The first argument specifies the time the alarm clock is set to go off.

-       The rest of the arguments are a command to run when the alarm triggers.
+       The rest of the arguments, if present, are treated as a command to  run
+       when the alarm triggers.

 EXAMPLES
        An  alarm  set to play an mp3 (with the command aplay alarmbell.mp3) at